bancorprotocol/airdrop/README.md

 ## Operational Mode:

 In this mode you should execute the `upgrade` process and the `snapshot` process before you execute the `airdrop` process, because:
-The input for the `airdrop` process partially derives from the output of the `upgrade` process and the output of the `snapshot` process
+The input for the `airdrop` process partially derives from the output of the `upgrade` process and the output of the `snapshot` process.

 **Upgrade Configuration File Example:**
 ```json